e-Learning Blog

 ・Defamation through SNS, etc. (so-called “digital customer harassment”)

-It is important to note that these are not merely "customer service troubles," but are social issues that companies should address as part of their institutional responsibilities.
+It is important to note that these are not merely "customer service troubles," but are regarded as social issues that companies must address through formal systems.

 2. Background of the Customer Harassment Issue